 At the moment Amex is offering a 30% bonus when you transfer points to Virgin Atlantic Flying Club.
 This is definitely more of a niche program, but with a specific use in mind, there’s a lot of value to be had.

 With the 30% bonus, some might find it worthwhile to book on Virgin Atlantic for the convenience.
-Virgin Atlantic is good about releasing business class transatlantic award availability, so if you value the convenience of a nonstop and don’t mind paying the carrier imposed surcharges, there’s value to be had.
+Virgin Atlantic is good about releasing business class transatlantic award availability, so if you value the convenience of a nonstop and don’t mind paying the carrier imposed surcharges, there’s value there.

 However, the real value here is booking with partners.
 The single best value is for travel on All Nippon Airways, as you could fly ANA first class roundtrip to Japan for 93,000 Amex points.
 The issue is that this redemption isn’t all that valuable right now, with Japan’s borders continuing to remain closed.